Confined spaces on board a cargo ship

 v) Eye protection (protective glasses, goggles).

-vi) Ear protection (ear defenders or ear plugs worn subject to communication
+vi) Ear protection (ear defenders or ear plugs worn subject to communication system).

 vii) Lighting (hand held torch with lanyard and appropriate beam width).